 Dremel Germany asked us to create a cool cosplay prop with their rotary tools, so we picked one of our personal favorites: The Majora’s Mask from The Legend of Zelda!
 A realistic looking mask was not enough for us though, so we also made it glow in the dark and speak!
-Watch the video below!
+In the game she masks is cursed!
+Everyone who dares to put it on gets possessed and starts laughing super creepy!
+So, building the mask light up and add a crazy laugh sound effect would be just perfect for this project!

 Thanks for sharing.
 I found a lot of interesting information here.
 A really good post, very thankful and hopeful that you will write many more posts like this one.